Understanding Lifetime Mortgages: A Guide to Equity Release

 Equity Release Explained

-Equity release, of which a lifetime mortgage is a type, enables homeowners to release equity tied up in their property without having to sell or downsize.
+Equity release, of which a lifetime mortgage is one of the two types, enables homeowners to release equity tied up in their property without having to sell or downsize.

-Regulated by the Financial Conduct Authority and governed by the Equity Release Council, equity release products offer a way for individuals to access funds in retirement.
+Regulated by the Financial Conduct Authority (FCA) and governed by the Equity Release Council (ERC), equity release products offer a way for individuals to access funds in retirement.

 However, it’s important to consider the long-term implications and whether this financial solution aligns with your overall retirement plan.